RV and Trailer Inspection Checklist

 We verify the number of keys that come with the RV.
 We test the keys to make sure they open the correct doors.
 We also search for any original manufacturer documents or owners manual.

-Inspect Exterior
+Exterior

-• We scour the exterior of the RV in search of major imperfections such as deep scratches, dents, rust, cracked windows/windshields and overall body quality.
+• We scour the exterior of the RV in search of major imperfections such as deep scratches, dents, rust, cracked windows / windshields and overall body quality.

 • We check side mirrors to see if they are securely intact.